-We are also adding mandatory surveillance testing for some student groups.
-These student populations have a history of higher rates of infection and that congregate or live in close settings.
+We are also adding routine testing for some student groups.
+These student populations have a history of higher rates of infection and congregate or live in close settings.

-The decision to move toward mandatory testing comes amid a resurgence of COVID-19 in the United States.
-We’ll adjust these plans on the basis of needs that arise as we measure positivity rates on campus.
+The decision to expand routine testing comes amid a resurgence of COVID-19 in the United States.
+We will adjust these plans on the basis of needs that arise as we measure positivity rates on campus.

 - Students living in residence halls.